dojo/docs/dojo/data/api/Identity.rst

   var itemStore = new dojo.data.ItemFileReadStore({url: 'countries.json'});

   function onError(error, request){
-    //Do something with the provided error.
+    // Do something with the provided error.
   }

   function onComplete(items, request) {
     if(items.length === 1){
       var identifier = itemStore.getIdentity(items[0]);
       if(identifier !== null && identifier === "er"){
-        //Do something with the located identity.
+        // Do something with the located identity.
       }else{
         onError(new Error("The identifier returned does not match what was expected."), request);
       }